Virtual Murder (video game series): Critical reception

 Allgame reviewer Anthony Baize recommended that players take copious notes and only expect to succeed on their fifth or sixth try because of the relentless press conference and warrant application sections.
-Adventure Classic Gaming felt the technical merits and their boring and repetitive gameplay outweighed good intentions of the games.
-PixelPacas rated the first game 3 out of 5 and described is as a 1990s version of Her Story.
 CD-ROM World (quoted in CDaccess.com) wrote that the games succeeded in illustrating the tools and complexities of murder investigation.
-Four Fat Chicks hoped their review steered away naive gamers from this game, which they considered dull and sub-par.
 Adventure's Planet deemed the series "absolutely mediocre".
 PC Gamer compared the gameplay to that of Sherlock Holmes: Consulting Detective, though criticized its small video window and grainy footage.

 In The End of Books – or Books Without End?, J. Yellowlees Douglas noted that the suspects simply answer the questions to a generic detective, rather than injecting their responses with reactions to an investigator with a colorful personality such as Philip Marlowe or Virginia West.
 Wired] wrote that the series "proves the rich potential of the mystery genre in the interactive medium", and that "sophisticated multimedia entertainment can be put together on a reasonable budget".
 Reconceptualizing the Literacies in Adolescents' Lives noted that the series inspired players to create murder mysteries of their own.
 Computer Gaming World stated that because of their limited interactivity, the Virtual Murder series "is better understood as a work of fiction" than games, and would appeal more to mystery fans than gamers.
 The magazine described the acting as "surprisingly good", and hoped that "future titles will involve more interactivity ... a promising start" for CMC.
 CD-ROM Today felt the games have an intuitive interface a graceful design and thought they offered a refreshingly new standard for multimedia games.

-Who Killed Sam Rupert? was reviewed in 1993 in Dragon #195 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
-The reviewers gave the game 4 out of 5 stars.

 MacUser gave Who Killed Brett Penance? and Who Killed Taylor French? scores of 3.5 out of 5, and named them collectively one of 1995's top 50 CD-ROMs.

 The series sold 900,000 copies in five languages.